LilithHafner/Quickdraw/README.md

 The package may access the path of the double-clickable app with `ARGS[1]`.
 If the app is invoked from the command line, then `ARGS[2:end]` will reflect the command line arguments.

+# Deploying registered packages

+You may deploy registered packages just like unregistered packages using a full URL.